gastonstat/letter-of-rec/README.md

 - Will your family cover some of the expenses?
 - Will you have to find a part-time (or full-time) job?
 - Will you have to get student loans?
-	+ how much money should you borrow?
+	+ how much money should you borrow (in a financially prudent way)?
 	+ at what interest rate?
 	+ what the payment schedule could look like?
 Run an amortization calculator to get a rough idea
 - Will you have to apply for scholarships, grants, funds?